Macy's Thanksgiving Day Parade: 1930s–1980s: Growth

-Marching bands had been part of the parade since the beginning; it was not until 1958 when the first celebrity performances were added, as the Benny Goodman sextet joined the parade.
+Marching bands had been part of the parade since the beginning.
+In 1958, the first celebrity performances were added, as the Benny Goodman sextet joined the parade.
 Technical and logistical difficulties marred many of the early attempts to perform live music on moving stages, and in 1964, the parade began transitioning to lip sync.

 Since 1985, the parade has traditionally been led by the New York City Police Department Highway Patrol.
 In 2019, the cast of Sesame Street led the parade in honor of the show's 50th anniversary.